naproche/naproche/README.md

-  * The E Theorem Prover as executable "eprover" in the shell PATH (e.g. the multi-platform version provided by Isabelle: "isabelle getenv -b E_HOME")
+  * The E Theorem Prover as executable "eprover" in the shell PATH (e.g. the multi-platform version provided by Isabelle: "isabelle getenv -b E_HOME") This software has been tested and works well with version 2.0 Turzum.

   * Optional (for development): Haskell IDE within VSCode: https://github.com/haskell/haskell-ide-engine